Eddyzzzzz/Auto-Menu/README.md

 A program that automatically fetch data(the daily menu) from Tufts Dining Hall website and send it to any number as a message.
 Can be executed at any time with any frequency.
 You can also choose to get information from different dining halls based on your need.

+This is not open source because of business reasons.

 Number of users right now: 16

 Currently set to send the data every morning at 7:00 a.m.